akshat-2110/DeveloperUseful/How to learn anything fast?.md

 - Also try to connect ideas.Though seriously, connecting ideas not only helps you remember them easier (like using landmarks helps prevent getting lost) it also helps you use the ideas more efficiently!
 You can connect the ideas and have them work together during the problem solving process.
 - Once you really understand something you can relate it to many things.
 - It is inevitable that you will forget the finer details of a large percent of what you learn, but by discovering how you learn best and teaching yourself the proper techniques you can dramatically lower that percentage and increase your retention as well as the amount of time it takes you to relearn a piece of information.
+- Keep repeating what you want to learn so that the metabolic toxins won’t suck away the neural patterns related to that memory.
+Spaced repetition is the key.

+Flashcards help.
+Consider using Anki.

+Handwriting helps you deeply convert what you are trying to learn into neural memory structures.

+Visual image

 ### Converting it to skill